goooooouwa/goplan-web/README.md

 This will run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## How to deploy to production with Docker

+1. `cp .env.production.example .env`
+2. Modify `.env` to suit your docker deployment preferences
+3. `sudo docker compose build`
+4. `sudo docker compose up`

 ## Available Scripts

 In the project directory, you can run: